emmajanedrews/base-template/_posts/2018-01-11-what-you-should-think-about-before-you-buy.md

 Purchasing a home is a big investment.
 Finding the right home takes a lot of time, energy, and money, so it’s important to know what you’re really getting into before you make the decision to buy.

-<br>Today, I’d like to some things you should consider when buying a home.
+Today, I’d like to some things you should consider when buying a home.

 {% include pullquote.html %}